golemfactory/golem-docs/src/pages/docs/javascript/demo.md

 {% /docnavigation %}

 {% docnavigation title="See also" %}

 - [Golem, a global, open-source, decentralized supercomputer that anyone can access.](https://github.com)
 - Learn what you need to know to set-up your Golem requestor node:
 - Requestor development: a quick primer
 - Quick start
 - Have a look at the most important concepts behind any Golem application: Golem application fundamentals

 {% /docnavigation %}

+{% grid %}

+{% selectioncard icon="javascript" title="JS Docs" buttonText="Read JS Docs" href="/" %}

+{% selectioncontent %}

+Have a problem that can be split into multiple computational tasks that will run in parallel on Golem

+{% /selectioncontent %}

+{% selectioncontent %}

+Want to use either Node.js or web browser to schedule the tasks

+{% /selectioncontent %}

+{% selectioncontent %}

+Need more control over the deployment process on Golem Network (like adjust market strategy)

+{% /selectioncontent %}

+{% /selectioncard %}

+{% selectioncard icon="python" title="Python Docs" buttonText="Read Python Docs" href="/" %}

+{% selectioncontent %}

+Want to deploy an application on Golem that consists of service(s) that run constantly

+{% /selectioncontent %}

+{% selectioncontent %}

+Already use Docker or Docker Compose to deploy your application
+{% /selectioncontent %}

+{% selectioncontent %}

+Want to use a YAML-based approach to configure the deployment

+{% /selectioncontent %}

+{% /selectioncard %}

+{% /grid %}